rotundasoftware/parcelify/README.md

       style : 'bundle.css',      // path of css bundle (not output if omitted) template : 'bundle.tmpl'   // path of tempate bundle (not output if omitted) },

+    // passed through to browserify.bundle
-    watch : false,
+    browserifyBundleOptions : {
       packageTransform : undefined,   // a function that transforms parsed package.json
                                       // contents before the values are used.
 Can be used
                                       // to transform the package.json of modules in which
                                       // the package.json is incomplete or incorrect.
 Should
                                       // return the transformed parsed package.json contents.

+      debug : false                   // Enable source maps that allow you to debug your js files separately.
+    },

     browserifyInstance : undefined  // use your own instance of browserify which needs to
                                     // have been initialized with mainPath.
+    watch : false,
 }
 ```